ni/nimi-python/docs/nifgen/attributes.rst

     .. note:: The signal generator must not be in the Generating state when you change this attribute.
-To change the device configuration, call niFgen_AbortGeneration or wait for the generation to complete.
+To change the device configuration, call :py:meth:`nifgen.Session.abort` or wait for the generation to complete.

     The following table lists the characteristics of this property.